 Consider how you will manage your luggage at the airport.
 A wheeled suitcase avoids the need to carry heavy bags.
 Packing only the essentials makes sense for seniors as it is much easier to manage a small bag than a large one.
 You will also save money by avoiding having to pay for extra bags.
-Many seasoned travellers avoid baggage charges altogether by packing just one carry-on bag.
+Many seasoned travellers avoid baggage charges altogether by packing just one carry-on mens overnight bag.
 Roll rather than fold clothes, buy miniature bottles of toiletries and seal in a zip lock waterproof bag, and take an e-reader rather than heavy books.
 Consider wearing the bulkiest items that you will need on your holiday while travelling.
 Also using air lock bags (those that you suck or roll the air out of to compress the contents) mean you can pack more into a small space.
 And don’t be ashamed to ask for wheelchair assistance at airports – that way you don’t have to carry anything!
 If it’s a work trip, look at this for the best luggage for business travel.

 Look After Your Health

 Travel insurance is an essential for many destinations, and seniors with health problems should protect themselves from expensive medical bills with a policy that covers pre-existing conditions.
 Make sure that you take a good supply of any regular medications and pack these in your hand luggage.
 Travel can be tiring, so if you are not usually very active try to gently build up your levels of exercise in the weeks before you travel.
 You should also check out Customized International Guided Tours and New Zealand tours for seniors which can be enjoyable for the whole family.
 Also, travel insurance for seniors can be exorbitantly expensive, so make sure you both factor the extra into your travel budget and make sure to shop around!